gayathri-k34/Churn-Predictor-for-a-Telecom-company/README.md

 # Customer Churn Predictor

-This project implements a **customer churn prediction system** for a NovaConnect, a fictional company.
+This project implements a **customer churn prediction system** for NovaConnect, a fictional company.
 The model identifies customers at risk of leaving the service, helping enable appropriate retention strategies.

 The application is deployed as a **Flask web app** inside a Docker container, making it easy to run locally or host on platforms like **Render**.
 Users can input customer details through a simple web form and receive churn predictions in real time.